 Complaints by public

-69. (1) Any member of the public having a complaint concerning a licensee, whether or not that member of the public is affected by the subject matter of the complaint, may make a complaint in the prescribed form to the Committee through the Biodiversity Unit.
+69. (1) Any member of the public having a complaint concerning a licensee, whether or not that member of the public is affected by the subject matter of the complaint, may make a complaint in the prescribed form to the Committee through the Sustainable Development and Environment Division.

 (2) The person who receives a complaint under subsection (1) shall give a certified copy to the person making the complaint and submit a copy of the complaint to the Committee.